expo/fyi/first-android-submission.md

 [<img src="./assets/first-android-submission/06-create-release.png" width="800" />](./assets/first-android-submission/06-create-release.png)

-7. You'll be redirected to the App integrity screen.
+7. You will be redirected to the App integrity screen.
 Select **Choose signing key**, select **Google-generated key**.
 Using a Google-generated key will let you upload your app if you somehow happen to lose your Android Keystore.

 [<img src="./assets/first-android-submission/07-google-app-signing.png" width="800" />](./assets/first-android-submission/07-google-app-signing.png)